Louis122333/HamsterDaycare/README.md

 Examination Advanced .NET

 Instructions:
-Build a simulated hamster daycare that handles 30 hamsters correctly based on the instructions given.
+Build a simulated hamster daycare that correctly handles 30 hamsters based on the instructions given.
-* All data and status updates is saved to a SQL-database that is handled through Entity Framework Core - Code First or Database First (I chose Code First)
+* All data and status updates are saved to a SQL-database that is handled through Entity Framework Core - Code First or Database First (I chose Code First)

 * Create a structure for the application, it should be split into atleast two assemblies.